saurontech/Advantech-VCOM-Linux-Driver/doc/device_id.md

 **Not to be confused with the VCOM driver versoin!**
 The **"VCOM protocol stack version"** is an option on the **EKI Device server**.
 It indicates the EKI device to run a new VCOM protocol stack.
-Which is fully compatiable with the old VCOM protocol**
+Which is fully compatiable with the old VCOM protocol.

 For the ones using "VCOM protocol stack 2.0" on the **Device server**, one can give any 16 but Hex number, from **FFFF** to **0000**.